-Elephants are the undisputed giants of the savannah and forest.
+Elephants are the undisputed giants of Africa.
 Frequently depicted in mythology and revered as a symbols of power and strength, they’ve also become universally immortalized in beloved pop culture characters such as Dumbo and Horton.
 So where do these huge truncated, floppy-eared goliaths come from originally?

 African elephants and their smaller Asian cousins are descendant of a common ancestor, the extinct woolly mammoth.
 That’s the most likely answer if you ferret about for an answer based in science.
 African legend and lore would have it that the elephant’s origin story has various more poetic narratives, depending on which country or region you’re in.

 The African elephant and the Kamba tribe of Kenya

 One of the more intriguing African elephant origin tales goes something like this.
 First, in keeping with oral storytelling tradition, you need to imagine yourself sitting at a fire under the stars with the wizened, soulful voice of a narrator lulling you into quiet, concentrated awe as he or she retells how the elephant evolved from man.

 A poor man seeking to change his circumstances heard a tale about “Ivonya-Ngia”, “He that feeds the poor”.
 Intrigued, he decided to seek out Ivonya-Ngia and embarked on a long and treacherous journey.
 Finally, tired and weary, he summited a hill and realised he’d reached his destination.